 Public health researchers are continuing to study the long-term health risks of vaping in humans, although some research showed that e-cigarette vapor caused lung cancer and potentially bladder cancer in mice.

 The study, which was conducted at New York University, did not have the mice inhale the vapor (as a human would).
 Instead, researchers surrounded the mice bodies their whole bodies with vapor.

 The researchers acknowledged that the results were not meant to be compared to human disease but does show that “e-cig smoke should be more thoroughly studied before it is deemed safe or marketed in that way.”

-As of October, the CDC recommends:
+Regarding vaping, the CDC recommends: